hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments/gua-sha.md

 <ul class="list-disc pl-6 mb-6 space-y-2">
     <li><strong>Jade:</strong> Known for its cooling properties, often used on the face and neck.</li>
     <li><strong>Buffalo Horn:</strong> A traditional material that mimics the chemical composition of human hair and nails, excellent for moving stagnant blood.</li>
+    <li><strong>Copper:</strong> A traditionally used material in TCM, copper gua sha tools are believed to support the smooth circulation of Qi and Blood through their conductive properties.</li>
     <li><strong>Stone (Bian Stone):</strong> Contains trace minerals and is often used for deeper muscle work.</li>
 </ul>
 <p class="mb-6">